Mammals (Adult)

 Signs that the animal may not need help:

-• It is alone but may be temporarily separated from its family or living independently.
+• It is alone but may be temporarily separated from its family or may be a solitary species.

-• It is approachable and does not exhibit fear, suggesting it may be habituated. *Please don’t feed wildlife as this causes animals to be comfortable with humans.
+• *Please don’t feed wildlife as this causes animals to be comfortable with humans.

 Staying Safe